(Not Set) in GA4: What It Means and How to Fix It

 No cardinality bucketing → No (other) row

-The referrer is not always available.
-Dark social still strips referrer headers regardless of your analytics tool.
-But the consent gap, the biggest driver of (not set) in EU markets, disappears entirely.
+I won't oversell it.
+The referrer is not always there to read.
+Dark social strips referrer headers no matter which analytics tool you run, and Clickport is no exception.
+But the consent gap, which is the single biggest driver of (not set) in EU markets, is simply gone.
 No cookies means no consent banner.
 No consent banner means no 40-60% data loss.
-Every visitor is counted, attributed to whatever referrer data the browser provides, and visible in your dashboard within 30 seconds.
+Every visitor gets counted, attributed to whatever referrer the browser hands over, and shows up in your dashboard within 30 seconds.

 Start your free 30-day trial.
 No credit card.
 One script tag.
 No (not set).